wangpengnorman/CLPD_dataset/README.md

 **Please note that the label contains Chinese characters and is encoded in ‘GBK’ format on Windows 10.
 If you are using it in a Linux system, please convert the label to ‘UTF-8’ format.**

-If you have any questions, you can email me directly at 1661904475@qq.com, I can reply you as soon as possible.
+If you have any questions, you can email me directly at  zhanglinjiang@mail.nwpu.edu.cn , I can reply you as soon as possible.
 I have very few times on GitHub, please email me directly, thank you